spacebeam/research/web/torchup.org/content/pages/rules.md

 The spirit of the rules should be followed, rather than the wording.

-We are more interested in seeing all bots playing, rather than in authors trying their best to bend the rules in their favor, while trying to force their will, OS or programming language over opponents.

 ## Available hardware
 Every AI run inside its own Linux container and have the following hardware reserved with no shared resources between competitors.